embergershared/ai-agent-factory-ws/README.md

-# ai-agent-factory-ws
+# AI Agent Factory Workshop

+## Overview

-Source code for the AI Agent Factory workshop that demonstrate how Microsoft Foundry enables AI Agent Factory.
+This repository hosts the source code for the AI Agent Factory workshop that demonstrate how Microsoft Foundry enables AI Agent Factory.